The Spanish government is focusing on the anti-war plan and cooling down the budget.

 No hay anuncios

-However, Podemos and Bildu are demanding more.
-Ione Belarra has called on Sánchez to make "no to war" a reality by closing the Rota and Morón air bases, expelling the US military from Spain, and withdrawing from NATO.
-"Working people shouldn't pay for the war; Repsol should pay for it," she demanded, adding that the situation won't be resolved by lowering taxes: "We have to intervene in the market."
-Bildu spokesperson Oskar Matute echoed this sentiment in a question to the Minister of Finance, María Jesús Montero: "Don't be afraid of the right wing; we have to reinstate the energy tax, limit the price of basic foodstuffs, extend rental contracts, and provide utility subsidies [...].
-These are extreme measures, yes, but they are extremely necessary."
+However, Podemos and Bildu are demanding the exact opposite.
+Ione Belarra demanded that Sánchez make "no to war" a reality and close the Rota and Morón air bases, expel the US military from Spain, and withdraw from NATO.
+"Working people shouldn't pay for the war; Repsol should pay for it," she asserted, adding that the situation won't be resolved by lowering taxes: "The market needs to be regulated."
+Along the same lines, Bildu spokesperson Oskar Matute, in a question to the Minister of Finance, María Jesús Montero, said: "Don't be afraid of the right wing, we must reinstate the energy tax [...].
+These are extreme measures, yes, but extremely necessary."

 Cargando